bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedInfrastructureElements/Types/IfcImprovedGroundTypeEnum/Documentation.md

-This container defines the different predefined types (methods) for ground improvement that can specify an _IfcImprovedGround_.
+This enumeration defines the different predefined types (methods) for ground improvement that can specify an _IfcImprovedGround_.